 The online whiteboard is a fantastic interactive tool which you can use to enhance your lessons.
 You'll have this open automatically when you enter the classroom.
 On the left-hand side, you'll see a list of the whiteboards that you have open.
 You can delete a board from the classroom by pressing the cross in the bottom left-hand corner of the board in the list.

-To the left-hand side of the whiteboard, there is a toolbar that allows you to draw, write, add images and shapes to your lesson!
-The image below shows which button does what:
+At the top of the whiteboard, there is a toolbar that allows you to draw, write, add images and shapes to your lesson!

 We know that sometimes, you may need to make text that you've added into the classroom a little bit bigger - to do this, all you need to do is to click on the text to select it, and you'll then see a few boxes around the text box.
 If you click and drag the ones on any of the corners or sides, you can make the text bigger or smaller!